JustFiesta/spring-petclinic-infrastructure/README.md

 This repository contains automation of insfrastructure deployment for spring-petclinic app.

-All instances provided are run on Ubuntu 24 LTS.
+All instances provided run on Ubuntu 24 LTS.

 ## Tools used